johnwilsoniv/FaceMirror/DISTRIBUTION.md

    - Click "Releases" → "Create a new release"
    - Select the tag you created
    - Add release notes (see template below)
-   - Upload the three DMG files
+   - Upload the DMG file
    - Publish release

 3. **Share the release URL** with users

 #### Option B: Direct File Sharing

-Upload DMG files to:
+Upload DMG file to:
 - Google Drive
 - Dropbox
 - OneDrive
 - WeTransfer
 - Your own server

-Share download links with users.
+Share download link with users.

 ## Release Notes Template